-New emerging technologies give the University new opportunities for digital innovation: finding new ways to use existing tools and identifying improvements to processes and services, as well as invention.
+New and emerging technologies in the digital world provide Oxford University with unprecedented opportunities to innovate by sharing resources and ideas, working together and coming up with new concepts.
+Across the University, we are finding new ways to use existing tools and identifying improvements to processes and services, as well as inventing new tools.

 - Open Cabinet and Cabinet: related projects which aim to innovate how museum objects are embedded into University teaching and learning.